The Reformation in Economics: Economics and ideology

-Epistemology, Modelling and Bias
+Epistemology, modelling and bias

 Pilkington argues that economists do not actually understand what they are doing when they build economic models.
 He argues that this is because economists have no coherent epistemology.
 In order to ground economics in a proper epistemology and render it useful and clear he draws on the work of the philosophers George Berkeley and Immanuel Kant.
 He argues that economics should move away from models altogether and toward a form of schematism as outlined in the philosophy of Kant.
 He also argues that since economists deal with abstractions they must be careful in order to ensure that their theories remain close to reality.

-The book also argues that disciplines like economics can be subject to extreme biases that can have a highly negative impact on both theory and empirical studies.
+The book also argues that disciplines like economics can be subject to extreme biases that can have a highly negative effect on both theory and empirical studies.
 Pilkington writes that the reason for this is that economic studies cannot provide repeatable controlled experiments and so they can reach extremely biased results.
 In order to counter this he claims that economists should be aware of their biases and lays out a theory of bias in science to help elucidate this.